pmrowla/streamlink-plugins/README.md

   `--spwn-email` and `--spwn-password` options can be used to specify login credentials.
 Social account (Twitter/Facebook/Google) login requires specifying the OAuth refresh token directly with `--spwn-token`.
+- When the `--spwn-low-latency` option is set and a low-latency (LL) stream is available, it will be preferred over the default stream.
+  (`--spwn-low-latency` has no effect for VOD URLs)
 - Streamlink will count as one (desktop browser) device against the SPWN limit when viewing a stream or VOD.